Through out the week you can usually find Ben teaching his Pilates studio clients at Aligned for Life Pilates – Melbourne.

 3. Rotation work for the trunk – helps with rib cage and spine.
 Opening up some of the joins and stimulates the muscles.
 Press your right hand into your left and slide down your right hand down your forearms, which also creates shoulder engagement.

 Ep.
-022 – Knowing your worth – The Self-Worth Movement w/ Farah Mak – The Let me take a Selfie Podcast
+029 – The power of paying it forward – Not so regular Joe interview w/ James Beck – The Let me take a Selfie Podcast